-The most immediate reaction was one of outrage.
-This confused Crabtree until he realised that it was collective embarrassment.
+The most immediate reaction appeared to be one of outrage.
+This confused Crabtree until he realised that it was actually collective embarrassment.
 The very idea of a dead body in the library (even though there was, technically, no library and there was no dead body) was feeble in the extreme.
-It was monstrous – and possible actionable, Selina Rosencratz muttered – that they, the cream of their profession, the thrusting vanguard of the Neo-noir, should be associated with it, even negatively.
+It was monstrous – and possible actionable, Selina Rosencratz muttered – that they, the cream of their profession, the thrusting vanguard of the neo-noir, should be associated with it, even negatively.

 This was followed by a general movement towards the Library but Hastey barred the way.
-In querulous tones, each explained how their peculiar expertise and knowledge was vital to solving the crime.
+In querulous tones, each explained how their peculiar expertise and knowledge was vital to solving whatever crime had been, or might have been, committed.
 It was so simple; so obvious; why, a child could see through it.
 Several claimed that they had already solved it in half a dozen different ways.
 LeFebvre said that it was incapable of solution as it was clearly a philosophical and not a criminal issue.
 Lashman was trying to persuade Tom Gold to sell him a bottle of Scotch.
 The Scandinavians were talking excitedly in Swedish.
-Crabtree closed his eyes and took a deep breath.
+Crabtree felt he was losing his grip on the situation.
+He closed his eyes and took a deep breath.

 “There are only twelve of you here,” he said.
 “Where is the thirteenth?”

-They all looked round.
-“Ebba Clink,” Jessie Pankhurst drawled.
+They all stopped talking and looked round.
+Jessie Pankhurst was the first to reply.
+“Ebba Clink,” she drawled.
 “She’s not here.”